tdongsi/tdongsi.github.io/source/_posts/Hive/2015-11-22-programming-hive-getting-started.markdown

 ### Metastore Using JDBC

 Hive requires only one extra component that Hadoop does not already have; the metastore component.
-The metastore stores metadata such as table schema and partition information that you specify when you run commands such as create table x..., or alter table y..., etc. Any JDBC-compliant database can be used for the metastore.
+The metastore stores metadata such as table schema and partition information that you specify when you run commands such as `create table x...`, or `alter table y...`, etc.
+Any JDBC-compliant database can be used for the metastore.
 In practice, most installations of Hive use MySQL.
 In `hive-site.xml` file, the metastore database configuration looks like this:

 ``` xml
   <property>